juniastrey/furum2024/README.md

 Some pre-requisites:
 - All images MUST be 400px by 400px.
 (I was lazy to parameterise this.)
-- As none of the names I printed had reserved characters, the image's filename (without extension) is just he name displayed on the keychain.
+- As none of the names I printed had reserved characters, the image's filename (without extension) is just the name displayed on the keychain.

 To get started: